danielbarco/arabelle/README_simulated_annealing.md

   - `constant`: keeps the profit temperature fixed.
   - `linear`: linearly cools the profit temperature from the initial value down to 1% of that value.
 - Profit-only diagnostics: the output plot shows individual profit trajectories, the mean ±1σ band, profitability threshold, and the selected temperature schedule on a secondary axis.
-- No dependency on `energy_checkpoints` or the energy-based solver.

 ## Usage